COVID-19 Updates: State of public health emergency declared.

 Provincial zoos must meet Alberta Environment and Parks (AEP) standards for animal care and customer experience.

-Report suspicious or illegal hunting and fishing activity, dangerous wildlife encounters and serious public lands abuse by phone or online.
+Report suspicious or illegal hunting and fishing activity or, dangerous wildlife encounters by phone or online.

 Was this page helpful?